jakeTran42/Core-Unix-Utilities/ReadMe.md

 1. Count the lines and words in all source code files
 1. Find all U.S. zip codes in a file containing addresses
 1. Find all U.S. zip codes in a file containing addresses

+Modified Files permissions:
+FILE permissions can be modified with `chmod`